FAQs Waste and Recycling

 When is the MRF open?
-The Resale Shop?
+What about the Resale Shop?

 The MRF is open 7 days a week, 8am-4.30pm, excepting New Years Day, Good Friday, ANZAC Day and Christmas Day.

-Gates close at 4.30pm sharp, so please ensure you allow sufficient time to drop off reusable goods at the Resale Shop, pass through the gatehouse, unload at various points in the two acre transfer station and exit the facility.
+Gates close at 4.30pm sharp, so please ensure you allow sufficient time to drop off reusable goods at the Resale Shop, complete your transaction at the gatehouse, unload at various points in the transfer station and exit the facility.

 The Resale Shop is situated within the Melton Recycling Facility and is open the same hours as the MRF.